 RANDOM

 I built Wildflower Wax Co. in my childhood bedroom when I was 16.
-It quickly became one of Singapore’s foremost vinyl record stores for Gen-Z. By the time I turned 18, it had grown into a brick-and-mortar location – a thing of my dreams.
+It quickly became one of Singapore’s foremost vinyl record stores.
+By the time I turned 18, I grew it into a brick-and-mortar location – a thing of my dreams.
 Wildflower was featured on Esquire, Vogue, CNA Lifestyle, Singapore Art Week, etc.

-Fortunately, I could wear shorts quite freely again, when I moved to California in sophomore year to intern at Apple’s Marcom as a Design Writer, on the Identity team.
-(Some of the best times of my life were had.)
+Fortunately, I moved to California in my sophomore year, so I could wear shorts quite freely again.
+I interned at Apple at their iconic Marcom department.
+I was a Design Writer on the Identity team.
+Some of the best times of my life were had.

 (Wow, you read the whole damn thing.
 Thank you. 🍪